IsaacCavallaro/BeatTheBlues/README.md

 # User Interaction and Experience

-- For more information on on user interaction and experience view the help documentation which can be found [here.](https://github.com/IsaacCavallaro/IsaacCavallaro_T1A3/blob/master/docs/help.md)
+- For more information on user interaction and experience view the help documentation which can be found [here.](https://github.com/IsaacCavallaro/IsaacCavallaro_T1A3/blob/master/docs/help.md)

 # Errors